DefGuard/docs/deployment-strategies/high-availability-and-failover/wireguard-udp-load-balancing.md

 * Tunnel recovery may take up to the configured keepalive interval.
 * Shorter keepalive intervals result in faster failover recovery.

-#### Expected Failover Behavior
+#### Expected failover behavior

 With proper configuration:

 1. Gateway A crashes.
-2. Load-balancer health check marks it unhealthy within configured healthcheck interval.
+2. The load balancer health check marks it unhealthy within the configured health check interval.
 3. Traffic is immediately routed to Gateway B.
 4. Client initiates new WireGuard handshake.
 5. Tunnel resumes operation.

-Typical recovery time: 3-30 seconds, depending on envoy interval settings and client keepalive interval.
+Typical recovery time: 3-30 seconds, depending on Envoy interval settings and the client keepalive interval.

 ## Summary